Written by Mal Webb

 Then do it, for sure, I say, say no more

-NOISY: But the Rock and Baroque folk like 415
+But the rock and baroque folk like 415

-HOUSEBAND: Yeah, and the digitization of sound too.
-It's all very
+HOUSEBAND: Yes, and the digitisation of music too.
+It's all very useful, but, in good balance, I think.

 NOTEY: And vice versa.